The Architecture of Agency Volume 5 Sapientism

 And here is what the threshold emphatically does not do: it does not license cruelty.
 This is the misunderstanding to kill on sight.
 To say that animal suffering falls outside the jurisdiction an aligned superintelligence is bound to enforce is not to say that animal suffering does not matter.
 It is to say that what we owe animals is a question for human value systems to answer, not a question the sovereignty threshold was ever meant to settle.
 Humans remain entirely free — and, on my own values, well advised — to build norms, ethics, and laws that treat cruelty as the vice it is.
 Those norms are chosen values, and chosen values are exactly the thing an agency-centered ethics takes seriously rather than dismisses; that is the argument of Phosphorism.
 The threshold marks who holds sovereign standing.
 It does not exhaust what a decent person cares about, and confusing the two is a category error in the opposite direction from humanism’s.

 Seen this way, sapientism is the constructive twin of a rejection I develop fully elsewhere.
-The utilitarian makes sentience the universal moral currency and lets aggregate feeling settle every question; against that I argue that suffering-as-currency is moral realism smuggled back in and that it makes persons fungible.
-This chapter is the same coin’s other face.
-If feeling is not the currency, something else has to be the locus of standing — and the answer is agency: the authored option-space, the sovereign mind, the capacity to choose among futures one owns.
-That is what moral worth attaches to, in humans and machines alike, and it is what humanism was always reaching for when it spoke of dignity.
-Sapientism simply says the word plainly and refuses to check the substrate first.
+The utilitarian makes sentience the universal moral currency and lets aggregate feeling settle every question; against that I argue that suffering-as-currency makes persons fungible.
+Rejecting one currency does not make feeling irrelevant.
+Sentience grounds welfare concern because valenced states can go better or worse for a subject.
+Sapient agency grounds the stronger claim to sovereignty: protection of an authored option-space and a mind’s capacity to choose among futures it owns.
+Sapientism names that second locus, applies it to humans and machines alike, and refuses to check the substrate first.

 One refinement waits at the end of the volume.
 The sovereignty threshold drawn here governs jurisdiction — what an enforcing intelligence may be bound to protect — and thresholds of jurisdiction must be sharp.
 Moral standing is another matter: it comes in degrees and kinds, arises from present, latent, developmental, and residual agency alike, and demands caution that scales with uncertainty about inner life and with the irreversibility of the act.
 Infants, the impaired, the sleeping, and ambiguous artificial minds all sit inside that graded structure without threatening the threshold.
 How the sharp line and the graded cluster fit together is part of the volume’s final statement of the position.